epsilonrt/ZigbeePilotWireControl/README.md

 # ZigbeePilotWireControl
 An Arduino library for controlling pilot wire electric heaters via Zigbee with ESP32-H2 or ESP32-C6.

-*Work in progress.
-Do not use this library until this page message is removed.*

 ## Example: Virtual Pilot Wire Control Device

 The following example creates a virtual Zigbee Pilot Wire Control device using the `ZigbeePilotWireControl` class.
 It outputs the current pilot wire mode to the serial console whenever it changes.